code4me/4me-app-builder-nodejs/README.md

 To allow the examples to access data in the provider's 4me account an application token is required.
 The following steps will create one:
  * In the 4me environment you are using login to the provider account as a user with the administrator role (for instance login to the `wdc` account using `howard.tanner@widget.com`).
- * Go to the Applications console in the settings section (e.g. https://wdc.4me-demo.com/oauth_applications) and create a new application:
+ * Go to the OAuth Applications console in the settings section (e.g. https://wdc.4me-demo.com/oauth_applications) and create a new application:
    * Using 'Client credentials grant'
    * And a scope that allows:
      * Service (Read)